 POLICY

 1.01 For each tenured faculty member a cumulative review shall take place every five years.
 A review conducted to grant promotion qualifies as a cumulative review.
 The review shall be based on discussion and substantive documentation provided by the faculty member.
 Individuals designated to conduct the review shall be faculty in the discipline or department of the faculty member under review.
 Faculty serving on review committees shall be selected by procedures approved by the department or unit.
 The review process shall include written feedback to the faculty member as well as a provision for response.
-Written feedback shall be a detailed description of the faculty member’s accomplishments or deficienciesThe cumulative review requires individual development plans for each faculty member.
+Written feedback shall be a detailed description of the faculty member’s accomplishments and/or deficiencies and must include a statement as to whether the faculty member’s overall performance during the review period is deemed “satisfactory” or “unsatisfactory”.
+The cumulative review requires individual development plans for each faculty member.
 Faculty members are responsible for their own development consistent with unit, College and University goals.
 Any formal development plan should respect academic freedom and professional self-direction, and it should be flexible enough to allow for subsequent alteration.

 1.02 The results of a Cumulative Review of Tenured Faculty may be used by appropriate administrators as a basis for providing support which will assist faculty members in carrying out their professional goals and responsibilities.
 Any disciplinary action that may follow the cumulative review must adhere to all prescribed procedures in force within this policy document.
-In the event that unsatisfactory performance has not improved within the timelines set in the individual development plan, any dismissal action shall be based upon those grounds for dismissal specified in the January 2006 Board “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University.”
+In the event that unsatisfactory performance has not improved within the timelines set in the individual development plan, any dismissal action shall be based upon those grounds for dismissal specified in the “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University.”
+A cumulative review shall be considered unsatisfactory if, after due notice, a faculty member scheduled for review fails to provide the documentation required.
+Two consecutive unsatisfactory cumulative reviews shall automatically trigger a dismissal inquiry.

-1.03 If a faculty member believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom, he/she may request a review of the matter utilizing the Dispute Resolution Procedure in Appendix E of this policy document.
+1.03 Any faculty member who believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom may request a review of the matter utilizing the Dispute Resolution Procedure in Appendix E of this policy document.

-Source: “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University,” January 23, 2006, Section 1.1.5.2.
+Source: “Policy Statement to Govern Appointments, Tenure, Promotions, and Related Matters of the Faculty of Oklahoma State University,” Section 1.1.5.2.